microsoft/Mastering-the-Marketplace/README.md

 ## Azure Managed Application Offers

 This video series is a recording of a 1-day class with hands-on-labs.
-The content has been broken into small consumable chunks that focus on particular scenarios.
+The content has been broken into small consumable chunks focusing on particular scenarios.

 [Learn about Azure Managed Application Offers](./ama/README.md)

+## Virtual Machine Offers

+Content for the Virtual Machine offers is on our backlog.

+---

 ## Contributing